MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/high-cpu-usage-issue-on-smb-server.md

 Finally, we have to pay special attention to the Port Driver Queue (for SCSI Storport.sys).
 The Port Driver is the last Microsoft component to touch an IO before we hand it off to the manufacturer-supplied Device Miniport Driver.

-If the Device Miniport Driver can't accept any more IO because its queue or the hardware queues below it are saturated, we will start accumulating IO on the Port Driver Queue.
+If the Device Miniport Driver can't accept any more IO because its queue or the hardware queues below it are saturated, we'll start accumulating IO on the Port Driver Queue.
 The size of the Microsoft Port Driver queue is limited only by the available system memory (RAM), and it can grow very large.
 This causes large measured latency.

 ## High CPU caused by enumerating folders

 To troubleshoot this issue, disable the Access Based Enumeration (ABE) feature.